-- CrossRef Search
+- ► CrossRef Search

 - ► Enterprise Search Center

-- ► Everything Google
+- Everything Google

 - ▶ Google Zeitgeist

 - ▶ Googlefight

 - ▶ Googlewhack

 - ▶ Open Directory Project Help Central

-- PageRank Explained
+- ▶ PageRank Explained

 - ► ResearchBuzz!

 - ► TouchGraph GoogleBrowser

-edge and understanding - particularly when it comes to something like Google.
+Experienced researchers know that you can never have too much knowledge and understanding - particularly when it comes to something like Google.
 So this chapter points you to resources on the Web that help you use Google better for research, become a better researcher . . . or simply have fun with Google!